jeremy313/FL-WBC/README.md

 # FL-WBC: Enhancing Robustness against Model Poisoning Attacks in Federated Learning from a Client Perspective
-Official implementation of "FL-WBC: Enhancing Robustness against Model Poisoning Attacks in Federated Learning from a Client Perspective"
+Official implementation of "FL-WBC: Enhancing Robustness against Model Poisoning Attacks in Federated Learning from a Client Perspective".
+The paper can be found at https://arxiv.org/pdf/2110.13864.pdf

 ## Abstract